 Capture Questions and Answers (Both Common and Rare)

-It’s possible your chat support is going to encourage a whole new audience of customers to engage with you — the customers that aren’t experiencing enough pain to bother creating a ticket or call in.
+It’s possible your chat support is going to encourage a whole new audience of customers to engage with you — the customers that aren’t experiencing enough pain to bother creating a ticket or calling in.
 Which means you’ll have another source to learn about what is most important to customers.
 You want to capture all of those questions and the answers so the information can be used over and over again.

 Decrease Disruption of Customer Support Veterans

-As we pointed out earlier, chat will most likely increase the number of customers who reach out.
-And with that means an increase in all the processes that follow.
+As we pointed out earlier, chat support will most likely increase the number of customers who reach out.
+And that means an increase in all the processes that follow.
 So think back on your ticketing system.
 Where do new employees go when they can’t find the information they need?
 If they are going to an experienced employee, then all those additional questions that come with the addition of chat will result in more interruptions to your senior staff.
 That is unless you have a successful knowledge sharing platform that new employees can rely on for answers.

 This doesn’t mean you won’t need to leverage your rock stars for answers.
 But a knowledge sharing platform does mean senior staff can pick a time to log on and help answer questions when it best suits their schedule.
 It also saves them from answering the same question over and over.
 A best practice is to schedule a weekly power hour for your senior staff to do nothing but review and answer questions from their peers.